anthonypillot/portfolio/README.md

 ### Personal website intended to introduce myself and what I'm doing in the IT world.

-Here is the repository of [anthony-pillot.com](https://www.anthony-pillot.com/)
+Here is the repository of [anthony-pillot.com](https://www.anthony-pillot.com/) website.

 Made with (love) **Vue.js** and:
 * Vue.js CLI